AninditaBasu/AninditaBasu/docs/index.rst

     Scan all DITA files in a directory recursively for occurrences of an entire list of words and phrases.
 See :doc:`Word List Scanner <wordListScanner>`.

 - **Third Twin Scanner**
     Scan a directory recursively to identify duplicate, triplicate, or n-cate topic-to-topic links in DITA files.
-See :doc:`Word List Scanner <thirdTwinScanner>`.
+See :doc:`Third Twin Scanner <thirdTwinScanner>`.

 - **Orphan Scanner**
     Scan a directory recursively to identify files that are not referenced by any DITA file in that directory.
-See :doc:`Word List Scanner <orphanScanner>`.
+See :doc:`Orphan Scanner <orphanScanner>`.

 .. toctree::